fdecampredon/rx-react/README.md

   }
 }
 ```
-Note that the getStateStream function is mandatory, and that when you extends lifecycle methods,
+Note that the `getStateStream` function is mandatory, and that when you extend lifecycle methods,
 You must call the `super` method.

 ##FuncSubject

-The `FuncSubject` helpers allows to create RxJS `Observable` that can be injected as callback for React event handler, ref, etc...
+The `FuncSubject` helper allows to create an RxJS `Observable` that can be injected as callback for React event handlers, refs, etc...
 To create an handler use the `create` function of `FuncSubject`

 ```javascript